Skip to main content

 Code of Academic Integrity

+Breaches of academic integrity are forms of dishonesty.
 The following are some rules and examples regarding academic dishonesty.
-Since academic dishonesty takes place whenever anyone undermines the academic integrity of the institution or attempts to gain an unfair advantage over others, this list is not and cannot be exhaustive.
+Academic dishonesty takes place whenever anyone undermines the academic integrity of the institution; represents as theirs work that they have not done themselves, including work generated through unsanctioned and/or undocumented artificial intelligence (A.I.) assistance; or attempts to gain an unfair advantage over others.
+This list is not and cannot be exhaustive.
 Academic integrity is not simply a matter of conforming to certain rules; it must be understood in terms of the broader academic purposes of a Villanova education.

 A. Cheating:

-While the university encourages and lauds collaborative learning (i.e. sharing notes and resources, forming study groups), when completing an individual class assessment (i.e. assignment, quiz, lab report, exam, etc.) students shall rely on their own mastery of the subject and not attempt to receive help in any way not explicitly approved by the instructor; for example, students should not rely on others’ work (code, programming, spreadsheets, etc.) or use outside sources unless the assignment specifically allows it.
+While the university encourages and lauds collaborative learning (e.g. sharing notes and resources, forming study groups), when completing an individual class assessment (i.e. assignment, quiz, lab report, exam, etc.) students shall rely on their own mastery of the subject and not attempt to receive help in any way not explicitly approved by the instructor.
+For example, students should not rely on others’ work (code, programming, spreadsheets, etc.) or use outside sources unless the assignment specifically allows it.
+This includes using the assistance of A.I. text generators to perform central requirements of an assignment (i.e. reading, synthesizing, interpreting, writing, coding, programming, etc.) without both the explicit permission of the instructor and complete attribution and citation of A.I.-assisted components.

-Such cheating includes trying to give or obtain information about a test when the instructor states that it is to be confidential.
-It also includes trying to take someone else's exam or trying to have someone else take one's own exam.
+Cheating includes trying to give or obtain information about a test when not explicitly permitted by the instructor.
+It also includes trying to take someone else’s exam or trying to have someone else take one’s own exam.

 B. Fabrication:

-This includes making up or changing data or results, or relying on someone else's results, in an experiment or lab assignment.
-It also includes citing sources that one has not actually used or consulted.
+This includes making up or changing data or results, or relying on someone else’s results, in an experiment or lab assignment.
+It also includes citing sources that one has not actually used or consulted or using fraudulent hyperlinks, bibliographic entries, or other misleading citation material in an assignment.
+Questions about the legitimacy of source materials and rules for complete and correct citation should be directed to the instructor prior to turning in the assignment.

 C. Assisting in or contributing to academic dishonesty: